The Colorado State men’s team has been eliminated.

 They’ve rolled out a number of intriguing promotions.
 It’s most definitely an opportune time if you’ve been waiting to get in on the college hoops action.

 Here’s a quick glance at a trio of the top in-state sportsbook promo offerings.

 Then we wrap things up with brief breakdowns of the men’s and women’s Sweet 16 fields themselves.

-DraftKings offering $200 in free bets
+DraftKings offering $200 in bonus

 DraftKings Colorado Sportsbook remains PlayColorado’s top-rated site.

 So it’s little surprise that DK also features one of the best March Madness promos as well.